-At least 50 percent of the semester-hour credits for all course work and 50 percent of the semester-hour credits for course work in the major are to be completed while in residence.
+At least 50 of the 130 semester hours required for graduation must be earned at Wittenberg or through Wittenberg courses offered off campus.
+Up to 80 semester hours of transfer credit may be counted toward the 130.
+At least 50 percent of the semester hour credits for course work in the major are to be completed at Wittenberg or through Wittenberg courses offered off campus.
 At least one of the last two semesters must be done in residence.
 Any deviation from this regulation must have approval of the Provost.
 Seniors applying to nonaffiliated and study-abroad programs must petition for part of the residency requirement to be waived.